 5. Edit the Purge parameters.
 These are accessed from the Edit | Purge Parameters menu on the Background Processor main form.
 Each number entered represents the number of days a file type will remain on magnetic storage after its last user access.
 The number can be adjusted to find a good ratio of magnetic server free space to number of days image files remain online.

 Factors in determining this ratio are: number of studies performed, size of studies and amount of magnetic RAID storage purchased at the site.

-Important: Imaging Site Parameter setup will continue with the Jukebox setup.
-See section 2.4.6.1 Updating VistA Files for Jukebox Using the Background Processor.
+Important: Imaging Site Parameter setup will continue with the Tier 2 setup.
+See section 2.4.6.1 Updating VistA Files for Tier 2 Using the Background Processor.

-2.4.6 Jukebox Software Installation
+2.4.6 Tier 2 Software Installation

-The Optical Technology Group's (OTG) MediaStor and DiskXtender software is used to control file migration to and from the jukebox.
-When installed, the jukebox appears on the network as a share that can be accessed from any client workstation and the background processor.
-The share spans all platters in the jukebox, which gives the appearance of one large magnetic drive.
+The Optical Technology Group's (OTG) MediaStor and DiskXtender software is used to control file migration to and from Tier 2.
+When installed, the Tier 2 appears on the network as a share that can be accessed from any client workstation and the background processor.
+The share spans all platters in Tier 2, which gives the appearance of one large magnetic drive.
 Windows directory-style security is used to limit access to the share.

-It is recommended that you have your jukebox hardware set up by the vendor.
-General jukebox hardware maintenance tasks are described in Appendix C.
+It is recommended that you have your Tier 2 hardware set up by the vendor.
+General Tier 2 hardware maintenance tasks are described in Appendix C.

-2.4.6.1 Updating VistA Files for Jukebox Using the Background Processor
+2.4.6.1 Updating VistA Files for Tier 2 Using the Background Processor

-In order for the Background Processor to copy files to and from the jukebox, a network location must be defined in the NETWORK LOCATION file (#2005.2).
+In order for the Background Processor to copy files to and from Tier 2, a network location must be defined in the NETWORK LOCATION file (#2005.2).
 Add the new network location by using the configuration utilities of the Background Processor.

 - 1. Open the Background Processor application and select Edit | Network Location Manager from the menu bar. - 2.
-Select the Jukebox tab.

-3. Click New in the Network Location Manager window to open the Network Location Properties window.
+Select the Tier 2 tab. - 3.
+Click New in the Network Location Manager window to open the Network Location Properties window.

-- 4. At the Share Name field, specify WORMOTG [n] for the network location. - 5.
-At the Network Share field, set the Physical reference to: \\VHAxxxIMMx\IMAGEJB1\$.
-Note: Clustered jukeboxes would have the cluster name instead of the server name. - 6.
-Press <tab>.The Storage Type:JUKEBOX should already be selected. - 7.
+4. At the Share Name field, specify WORMOTG{n} for the network location.

+- 5. At the Network Share field, set the Physical reference to: \\VHAxxxIMMx\IMAGEJB1\$.
+Note: Clustered Tier 2 would have the cluster name instead of the server name. - 6.
+Press <tab>.The Storage Type: Tier 2 should already be selected. - 7.
 Press <tab> and click OK. - 8.
-To activate this share as the default Jukebox write location, select Edit | Imaging Site Parameters from the menu bar. - 9.
-In the Storage Functions group, select it as the default Jukebox write location.
+To activate this share as the default Tier 2 write location, select Edit | Imaging Site Parameters from the menu bar. - 9.
+In the Storage Functions group, select it as the default Tier 2 write location.